AfD Mecklenburg-Vorpommern

 The AfD Mecklenburg-Vorpommern is the state branch of the right-wing populist and far right Alternative for Germany party in Mecklenburg-Western Pomerania.

+As of 2025, the AfD Mecklenburg-Vorpommern is the only eastern German state branch that has not been designated as a confirmed right-wing extremist.

 History

 The regional association was founded on April 21, 2013, in Güstrow.
 Andreas Küssner, Leif-Erik Holm and Steffen Wandschneider acted as speakers for the state board.
 After almost a year, a new state board was elected at the beginning of February 2014.
 The previous speakers were replaced by Holger Arppe and Matthias Manthei.
 Arppe no longer stood for board elections at the end of November 2014.
 At the state party conference on November 29, 2014, Leif-Erik Holm and Matthias Manthei were elected to head the state executive board.

 At the state party conference in Güstrow in 2015, in addition to Holm and Manthei, Arppe and Schwerin city councilor Petra Federau also ran for the board.
 Both lost in a fight vote.
 The former state chairman Arppe became an assessor on the state board.

 In February 2016, the party decided on its state list for the 2016 state elections.
 Petra Federau received third place on the list.
 After Federau did not comply with the requests of the AfD state and district association, she worked temporarily for an escort service with clients in the Arab world To explain, she was removed from the list at an extraordinary party conference in June 2016.
 As a direct candidate in the Schwerin II state parliamentary constituency, she received 19.8% of the initial votes.
 In November 2016, the members elected a new state executive at a party conference in Gägelow.
 Leif-Erik Holm was confirmed as state spokesman.
 Bernhard Wildt prevailed over Enrico Komning in the election as equal state speaker.

 In the 7th electoral term, on January 26, 2017, at the request of the AfD, an investigative committee was set up "to examine the funding structure, the funding process and the funding practice for grants from state funds as well as the use of these state funds by those in the association, LIGA, the leading association of independent welfare in Mecklenburg-Western Pomerania e.
 V. should clarify the central associations in the period from 2010 to 2016”.
 The background was suspicions and reports that corruption and mismanagement had occurred at the Mecklenburg-Western Pomerania Workers' Welfare Association.

 The previous co-speaker Matthias Manthei no longer stood for election and left the AfD parliamentary group on September 25, 2017, together with Bernhard Wildt, Ralf Borschke and Christel Weißig and founded the “Citizens for Mecklenburg-Western Pomerania” (BMV) faction, later the Citizens for Mecklenburg-Western Pomerania party.
 In October 2019, Ralf Borschke rejoined the AfD parliamentary group.
 On July 5, 2019, Holm's co-leader Dennis Augustin was expelled from the party.
 In October 2019, Ralf Borschke rejoined the AfD parliamentary group.